-Versatile & gracefully brassy actress Ann Sothern enjoyed unconventional + long-lasting career in B movies & Oscar-winning A releases
+Gracefully brassy Ann Sothern enjoyed unconventional + long-lasting Hollywood career

 No-nonsense, wisecracking blonde Ann Sothern, who possessed the unique talent of coming across as both brash and elegant, enjoyed an unusual and unusually long Hollywood career: in addition to her radio and television appearances, over the course of six decades she was featured in just about every type of film, from low-budget B fare to an Academy Award winner, from light comedies and fluffy musicals to crime dramas and horror thrillers.

 Along the way, Sothern reached not one but two career peaks, the second of which after being in the business for more than two decades.
-Capping it all off, she earned her first (and only) Oscar nomination at age 79.
+Capping it all off, she earned her first (and only) Oscar nomination at age 79 for her work in Lindsay Anderson’s 1987 drama The Whales of August.

 Those who want to become either acquainted or reacquainted with Ann Sothern’s wildly diverse oeuvre – surely a word Maisie Ravier would have appreciated (more on her further below) – have the chance to do so on Aug.
 12, as Turner Classic Movies’ “Summer Under the Stars” series is presenting 14 of her films, spanning from the mid-1930s to the late 1980s.